Director Cheatle Resigns And State Police Testimony

 A lot of the questions are around things that she was directly told.

-And I know Myron has said third party rule.
+And I know Myron has said third-party rule.

 We could go back to that.

-I understand it, but it still doesn't quell concerns of the people on the outside, right?
+But it still doesn't quell concerns of the people on the outside, right?

-No one denied out, no one denies that.
+No one denies that.

-Of course, the people still have questions because after yesterday's hearing, we got questions, and even Myron said after tomorrow's hearing, people are still gonna have questions because the FBI is not gonna give any answers, but continue.
+And even Myron is saying, after tomorrow's hearing, people are still going to have questions because the FBI is not going to give any answers, but continue.

 I'm in here.

-Or you don't even feel compelled to answer this if you don't wish.
+You don't even feel compelled to answer this if you don't wish.

-It's just in his decision.
+It's just that in his discussion.

 I've heard no possibility for something more than a lone gunman.